 Please note that one document can cover more than one purpose.
 For example, an entitlement to benefit letter proves your identity, address and receipt of benefit.

-Other reasons we may withdraw our offer:
+Other, but not limited to, reasons we may withdraw our offer:

 - You owe rent or have other housing-related debts (you will also be removed from the housing register, and can re-apply once the debt is cleared).

 - You are a council or housing association tenant and legal action has been taken against you because you have broken your tenancy conditions